google/trillian/docs/TransparentLogging.md

 Understanding what the Log is intended to achieve allows you to check whether the transparent, append-only characteristics of the Log actually achieve those goals.
-It also helps you to understand how much of a wider ecosystem &ndash;
-auditors, monitors, indexes &ndash; also needs to be built up around the Log.
+It also helps you to understand how much of a wider ecosystem – auditors, monitors, indexes – also needs to be built up around the Log.

  - The
    [rationale for Certificate Transparency](https://tools.ietf.org/html/rfc6962)